 - In advanced stages, the retroauricular sulcus is obliterated and the ear can be pushed forward.

-First test: CT scan of the temporal bone
+- Initial investigation: CT scan of the temporal bone

 X-ray of the mastoid